 How Your Bonus Is Taxed

-Being awarded a bonus on top of your regular pay can be a welcome sign of appreciation – but sometimes it can be hard to be told the bonus amount and not immediately question, “How much is this really?”
-That’s because a bonus’s tax withholdings are immediate and can vary based on the size of the bonus and even how it is awarded.
+Being awarded a bonus on top of your regular pay can be a welcome sign of appreciation – but sometimes it can be hard to hear the bonus amount and not immediately question, “How much is this really?”
+That’s because a bonus’s tax withholdings are immediate and can vary based on the size of the bonus and even how it is paid.
 Here’s everything you need to know about how your bonus is taxed, plus some strategies to make that tax bite hurt a little less.

 Bonuses Are Considered “Supplemental Wages”